rico345100/gulp-react-boilerplate/readme.md

 - React Support
 - Class Properties
 - ES7 Async & Await
 	- Yes, it uses babel-polyfill.
 If you feeling that babel-polyfill is too heavy, remove from depedencies and your code, but you cannot use Async & Await anymore.
-I recommend that just use it, but if really hate it, then use ES6 Generator Coroutine instead.
+I recommend that just use it, but if you really hate it, then you can use ES6 Generator Coroutine instead.
 - ESLint

 ## To Start
-This project will provides as minimal as possible, so if you want to add some more functionalities, Using sass or TypeScript, you must do it yourself.
+This project will provides as minimal as possible, so if you want to add some more functionalities, you have to add manually.
+If you want to looking for exactly same, but want to use TypeScript, follow this [link](https://github.com/rico345100/gulp-react-typescript-boilerplate).

-Basic usage is:
+Basic usage:

 ```bash
 $ npm install